arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 The firmware itself cannot receive signals - it runs on a separate processor without signal infrastructure.

 **Rationale**: Signals control the lifecycle management proxy, not the firmware.
 The firmware is controlled by writing to sysfs (`state` file).

+### 12. Single Container per Processor Limitation

+**Standard OCI**: Runtimes can create and run multiple independent containers simultaneously.

+**Remoteproc Runtime**: Can only run **one container at a time per remote processor**.
+Each auxiliary processor can execute only one firmware image.
+The previous container must be stopped before a new one can be started.

+**Rationale**: Hardware constraint - auxiliary processors have single execution contexts and cannot run multiple firmware images concurrently.

+**Impact**: Container orchestrators (Kubernetes, Docker Swarm) must be aware of this 1:1 mapping between containers and processor resources.

 ## Unique Remoteproc Runtime Features